hyrise/hyrise-v1/README.md

 ### Development Environment Setup

+#### Docker

+You can use the official [HYRISE development image](https://registry.hub.docker.com/u/hyrise/hyrisedev/) to start a docker container with all dependencies for building HYRISE already installed.
+See [Docker README](docker/README.md) for more information on how to use it.

 #### Vagrant

 Using [VirtualBox](http://virtualbox.org) and [Vagrant](http://vagrantup.com), you can automatically setup a HYRISE development environment.
 (This is the recommended way of getting started with HYRISE development).